iiasa/message_ix/toolbox/add_year/README.md

 - Copying all sets from reference scenario and adding new time steps to relevant sets (e.g., adding 2025 between 2020 and 2030 in the set "year")
 - Copying all parameters from reference scenario, adding new time steps to relevant parameters, and calculating missing values for the added time steps.

+# Main features
+- It can be used for any MESSAGE scenario, from tutorials, country-level, and global models.
+- The new years can be consecutive, between existing years, and after the model horizon.
+- The user can define for what regions and parameters the new years should be added.
+This saves time when adding the new years to only one parameter for modifications.

 # Main steps
 1. An existing scenario is loaded and the desired new years is specified.
-The new years can be in between existing years or beyond the existing model horizon.
 2. A new (empty) scenario is created for adding the new time steps.
-3. The new years added to the relevant sets.
-This include:
+3. The new years are added to the relevant sets:
-- adding new years to the set "year"
+- adding new years to the set "year" and "type_year"
-- adding new years to the set "cat_year"
-- changing "first_modelyear" and "last_modelyear" if needed.
+- changing "firstmodelyear", "lastmodelyear", "baseyear_macro", and "initializeyear_macro" if needed.
+- modifying the set "cat_year" for the new years.
+4. The new years are added to the index sets of relevant parameters, and the missing data for the new years are calculated based on interpolation of adjacent data points.
+The following steps are applied:
+- each non-empty parameter is loaded from the reference scenario
+- the year-related indexes of the parameter are identified (either 0, 1, and 2 index under MESSAGE scheme)
+- the new years are added to the parameter, and the missing data is calculated based on the number of year-related indexes.
+For example, the new years are added to index "year_vtg" in parameter "inv_cost", while these new years are added both to "year_vtg" and "year_act" in parameter "output".
+- the missing data is calculated by interpolation.
+- for the parameters with 2 year-related index (such as "output"), a final check is applied so ensure that the vintaging is correct.
+This step is done based on lifetime of each technology.
+5. The changes are commited and saved to the new scenario.

+# Notice:
+I. This functionality in the current format does not ensure that the new scenario will solve after adding the new years.
+The user needs to load the new scenario, check some key parameters (like bounds) and solve the new scenario.

 Usage:
     This script can be used either: